Research Team

 Dr. Vianelli holds a PhD in Politics and International Studies, and he has an extensive experience in the field of asylum reception and procedure, which he acquired through scientific research, work experiences and voluntary work.
 His research cuts across political geography, politics and anthropology, and focuses on the failure of the EU attempts to govern asylum seekers through the Common European Asylum System.
 In the ASYFAIR research project, he was responsible for research conducted in Italy.

-Research Collaborators:
+Research Collaborators

 RESEARCH ASSISTANT

-Amanda Schmid-Scott
+Dr. Amanda Schmid-Scott

-Amanda is a PhD candidate in Human Geography at the University of Exeter, researching the seemingly banal administrative systems that govern daily life for those seeking asylum in Britain.
-Her work focuses on those geospatial controls imposed on asylum seekers, in the form of immigration detention and reporting practices, inhered within many people’s experiences of seeking asylum.
+Amanda was a PhD candidate in Human Geography at the University of Exeter, researching the seemingly banal administrative systems that govern daily life for those seeking asylum in Britain.
+Her work focused on those geospatial controls imposed on asylum seekers, in the form of immigration detention and reporting practices, inhered within many people’s experiences of seeking asylum.
 Prior to her PhD studies, Amanda worked with Somali refugees in Ethiopia, and with Praxis, a charity working with vulnerable migrants in east London.
 Amanda’s role in the ASYFAIR team included the analysis and coding of UK data.

 Email: l.scheinert@exeter.ac.uk